charlyisidore/scp/README.md

 There are currently 87 data files.

-50 of these data files are the test problem sets 4 to 6 and A to E from J.E.Beasley "An algorithm for set covering problems" European Journal of Operational Research 31 (1987) 85-93.
+50 of these data files are the test problem sets 4 to 6 and A to E from [4].

-Problem sets 4, 5 and 6 are originally from the
-Balas and Ho set covering paper.
+Problem sets 4, 5 and 6 are originally from the Balas and Ho set covering paper.

 The following table gives the relationship between these test problem sets and the appropriate files:

     Problem set        Files
     4                  scp41, ..., scp410